rob-blackbourn/jetblack-options/documentation/getting-started.md

 Almost all modules will contain a `price` function.

-Given a function to calculate the price an `ivol` function will exists to calculate the implied volatility.
+Given a function to calculate the price an `ivol` function will exist to calculate the implied volatility.
 This is done with a solver.

 If a `NumericalGreeks` class has been written for the parameters used in the